jake01756/7-Zip-Versions/README.md

-# 7-Zip Versions
+# 7-Zip Updates

-Todo: add legal stuff.
+This is a testing branch that you can just ignore.